top of page

 It displays an entity's assets, liabilities, and equity.
 If you are unfamiliar with these terms, take our free accounting course

-A balance sheet can also be called the statement of financial position.
+A balance sheet is also known as the statement of financial position.

 Here is a easy-to-follow step-by-step guide: